BLCM/BLCMods/Borderlands 2 mods/Ugyuu/JPN UI Font/README.md

 # BORDERLANDS 2 / PRE-SEQUEL UI FONT MOD

-> This file contains the font replacement for the English version of Borderlands 2 / Pre-Sequel.
-It will replace the original font by a better one, in my opinion.
+This folder contains the font replacement for the English version of Borderlands 2 / Pre-Sequel.
+It will replace the original font with a sleeker, thinner font, which looks better in my opinion.
 It is easier to read, and doesn't clutter as much.

->> **This works for The Pre-Sequel as well!**
+> **This works for The Pre-Sequel as well!**

 ## NOTES:

 The changes to the fonts will revert if you verify the integrity of the game cache through Steam.
-If this changed back to normal for you, you'll have to do the change again.
+If this changed back to normal for you, you'll have to install the mod again.

+There's a good chance that this font "mod" works for other languages too.
+You just have to replace the "INT" in "GFxUI.INT" to the name of the folder, of the language you've currently set the game to.

 ## HOW TO INSTALL: